Scaling and High Availability

 * Keeper Commander version **17.2 or higher**

-* Can create, deploy, and manage Keeper Gateways
+* A user who can create, deploy, and manage Keeper Gateways

 pam gateway list